 Carson And HUD Are Sued Over Delaying Anti-Segregation Rule

-Fair housing advocates are suing the Department of Housing and Urban Development to compel it to follow a rule meant to help prevent segregation.
+Fair housing advocates are suing the Department of Housing and Urban Development to compel it to follow a rule meant to help prevent segregation and comply with the Fair Housing Act.
 The suit, which also names HUD Secretary Ben Carson, was filed Tuesday morning.

-The federal lawsuit stems from HUD's decision in January to postpone an Obama Administration rule requiring impact assessments under the 1968 Fair Housing Act.
+The federal lawsuit stems from HUD's decision in January to postpone an Obama administration rule requiring communities that get HUD funding to submit fair housing assessments — a step that required recipients to study how inclusive their communities are and plan how to overcome historic segregation.

 Without that rule, the plaintiffs say, billions of dollars in federal housing funds will be dispensed without any civil rights oversight.

 HUD also made the change "without prior notice or opportunity to comment," according to the lawsuit.
 The plaintiffs include the National Fair Housing Alliance, along with two state groups: Texas Appleseed and the Texas Low Income Housing Information Service.